 Sai Yeung Choi Street

 The entire Sai Yeung Choi Street south of Mong Kok Street is like the heart of Mong Kok.
-It becomes a pedestrian zone during weekends and public holidays, and its ideal location and width makes it a crowd magnet.
+It used to become a pedestrian zone during weekends and public holidays, but sadly that was canceled at the end of 2018 due to noise complaints.
 To the west is Nathan Road, to the East is Ladies Market and Sneaker Street, and Sai Yueng Choi Street is more akin to a high street with chained brands.
 There is now a huge Forever 21, as well as numerous makeup, skin-care shops, and electronic stores.

 Hotels in Mongkok Hong Kong